robert-graf/TotalVibeSegmentator/README.md

 ```
 The segmentation is stored in "example/segX.nii.gz."
 You can view the results with [ITKSnap](http://www.itksnap.org/pmwiki/pmwiki.php) by first drag-and-drop the mriX.nii.gz and then drag-and-drop the segX.nii.gz (with X is a number from before) and click on "Open as Segmentation"

-To run this script on your data update the paths.
+To run this script on your data, update the paths.

 ## Label overview